elboukai/detection-of-verified-claims-tutorial/README.md

 # Tutorial: Fact-Checking a Claim Using SimBa

-##  Problem: What is the veracity of a claim?
+##  Problem Description: What is the veracity of a claim?
 Has it been fact-checked before?

 Suppose you find this claim in a political debate or online:
 **"Dog-owners face 78% higher risk of catching Covid-19."**